kperath/k8s_the_hard_way/docs/05-kubernetes-configuration-files.md

 In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

+A Kubeconfig is a YAML file with all the Kubernetes cluster details, certificate, and secret token to authenticate the cluster.
+You might get this config file directly from the cluster administrator or from a cloud platform if you are using managed Kubernetes cluster.
+When you use kubectl, it uses the information in the kubeconfig file to connect to the kubernetes cluster API.

 ## Client Authentication Configs

 In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support **high availability** the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Retrieve the `kubernetes-the-hard-way` static IP address: